23032739/Web-dev-holiday/README.md

 # Web-dev-holiday
-learning HTMl,CSS &amp; JavaScript for the first time
+learning HTMl,CSS and JavaScript for the first time